How to Cook Enoki Mushroom – The best from the rest

 • Wash and rinse the Enoki mushrooms properly just before cooking and remove their hard ends.

 • Heat 2 tbsp oil in a huge pan on medium heat flame.
-Put the garlic in the pan and cook until they turn golden brown for 30 seconds around.
+Put the garlic in the pan and cook until they turn golden brown for 30 seconds.

 • Serve the mushrooms as it is or add other veggies and sauce according to your taste.
 The allergic persons should use the substitutes available.